• Skip to primary navigation

 Ingredients for Smoked Steak

-• Beef seasoning – Grab our beef seasoning at Gimme Some Grilling, or make your own seasoning!
+• Beef seasoning – Grab our beef seasoning at Gimme Some Grilling, or make your own seasoning with staples like brown sugar, salt, ground black pepper, garlic powder, smoked paprika, onion powder and chili powder.
 You can use your favorite beef seasoning from the grocery store too.

 Seasoning thick cut steaks on wooden cutting board